Don‘t fear fear conditioning – Methodological considerations for design and analysis of human fear acquisition, extinction and return of fear studies:

 Why do some individuals develop pathological anxiety in the aftermath of trauma while others do not?
 Clearly, exposure to a traumatic event is not sufficient for the development of fear- and stress- related disorders.
 Individuals do not only differ with respect to exposure to life adversity before, during and after trauma (experiential differences) but also differ in personality (i.e. trait variables) and/or biological factors, all of which strongly impact vulnerability to pathological anxiety or its opposite pole resilience.
 Thereby, experimental studies on individual differences may provide critical insights into the mechanisms underlying divergent responses in the aftermath of traumatic experiences and individual differences in the development of anxiety disorders.
 Ultimately, this may help to pinpoint factors that predispose to psychopathology or resilience and ultimately inform the development of novel prevention and intervention programs and therapeutic targets.

-Members of the network have been working on a systematic review article on individual difference factors in fear conditioning research which is currently under review (Lonsdorf & Merz, in revision).
+Members of the network have published a systematic review article on individual difference factors in fear conditioning research including methodological considerations (Lonsdorf & Merz, Neuroscience and Biobehavioral Reviews, 2017).

 Translational challenges in fear conditioning research:

 Project 1 (methodological challenges in human fear conditioning research) has sparked disucssions on translational challenges in the field and comparability of methods and procedures employed in rodents and humans.
-Currently, we are intensifying discussions on translational challenges in the field and are excited to discuss othese thoughts during our upcoming workshop in May 2017 with experts from the field of rodent research on fear conditioning (Dr. Carsten Wotjak, MPI Munich and Dr. Kai Jüngling, Münster).
+Currently, we are working on a publiscaion on translational challenges in the field that originates from discussions during our workshop in May 2017 with experts from the field of rodent research on fear conditioning (Dr. Stephen Maren, Texas, Dr. Carsten Wotjak, MPI Munich and Dr. Kai Jüngling, Münster).